Robust and Scalable Game-theoretic Security Investment Methods for Voltage Stability of Power Systems: Numerical Results

+Fig. \ref{fig:Ua_avg_33} shows the attacker's expected utility $U^a({\bm{a}_o^*},{\bm{d}_o^*})$ at a CBSE for varying $\gamma_a$ and $\gamma_d$ assuming a fixed nominal model.
+These trends are consistent with Theorem 1 in \cite{an2020stackelberg}.
+In particular, each player's utility improves as that player's cost decreases while the opponent's cost is fixed, and both players target ``important" loads with the greatest impact on $\Delta_0$, but the attacker tends to avoid the loads protected by the defender \cite{an2020stackelberg}.
+Fig. \ref{fig:mismatch} represents the utility difference (\ref{eq:mu_nom}) statistics for five different cost pairs.
+We observe that most uncertain models experience modest utility differences from the CBSE shown in Fig. \ref{fig:Ua_avg_33}, demonstrating robustness of CBSG to load uncertainty in the IEEE 9-bus power system.

 Next, we validate convergence of BPEGA Algorithm \ref{alg:BPEGA}.
-We set the attacker's population size $S_a=30$ and the defender's population size $S_d=20$.
-The crossover probability $P_c=0.85$, and the mutation rate $P_m=0.05$.
-The maximum number of generations is set to $T=30$.
+We set $S_a=30$, $S_d=20$, $P_c=0.85$, $P_m=0.05$, and $T=30$.
 These initialization parameters are selected experimentally and reflect a trade-off between convergence and computational complexity for the IEEE 9-bus system.
 For the nominal system model, Fig. \ref{fig:BPEGA_conv} shows that the BPEGA Algorithm \ref{alg:BPEGA} converges to a CBSE obtained by the traversal CBBI algorithm in fewer than 15 iterations, thus confirming Proposition 1.
 Similar results were obtained for other cost pairs, demonstrating fast convergence of the BPEGA Algorithm \ref{alg:BPEGA} \cite{An2020thesis}.
-Finally, we compare the performance of the RD method (Sec.V) and the ideal CBSG (Sec.III) for the nominal-model IEEE 9-bus system.
-Fig. \ref{fig:RDSG_mismatch} shows the mismatch ${\mu _{RD}}\%$ (\ref{eq:mu_rdsg}) for varying estimated costs $\gamma_a^{est}$ given selected $\gamma_a$ and $\gamma_d$ values.
-We observe that the mismatch reduces as the worst-case cost estimate $\gamma_a^{est}$ approaches the actual $\gamma_a$ value.
-We also found that the mismatch is zero for \textit{all} $\gamma_a^{est}$ values in many cases, e.g. when $(\gamma_a, \gamma_d) = (0.75, 0.45)$ or $(0.75, 1.05)$.